Upstarts challenge old favorites at TV's Emmy Awards

-* Kroger launches new Kroger stories website Source text for Eikon: Further company coverage:

-LOS ANGELES, Sept 20 New faces and bold story-telling challenge old favorites on television's biggest night on Sunday as the stars and creators of scores of comedies, dramas and variety shows gather in Los Angeles for the 67th Primetime Emmy Awards.
+LOS ANGELES New faces and bold story-telling challenge old favorites on television's biggest night on Sunday as the stars and creators of scores of comedies, dramas and variety shows gather in Los Angeles for the 67th Primetime Emmy Awards.

 Hosted by former "Saturday Night Live" comedian Andy Samberg and shown live on Fox television, more than 20 awards will be handed out with all eyes on the top prizes - best drama and best comedy series.